OfficeDev/office-js-docs-pr/docs/tutorials/migrate-vsto-to-office-web-add-in-shared-code-library-tutorial.md

 1. In **Solution Explorer**, right-click the top node **Solution 'Cell-Analyzer'**, and choose **Set Startup Projects**.
 2. In the **Solution 'Cell-Analyzer' Property Pages** dialog, select **Multiple startup projects**.
 3. Set the **Action** property to **Start** for each of the following projects.

     - CellAnalyzerRESTAPI
-    - CellAnalyzerWebAddinWeb
+    - CellAnalyzerOfficeAddin
-    - CellAnalyzerWebAddin
+    - CellAnalyzerOfficeAddinWeb

-1. Choose **OK**.
+4. Choose **OK**.
-2. From the **Debug** menu, choose **Start Debugging**.
+5. From the **Debug** menu, choose **Start Debugging**.

-Excel will run and sideload the Office web add-in.
-You can test that the localhost REST API service is working correctly by entering a text value into a cell, and choosing the **Show Unicode** button in the Office web add-in.
+Excel will run and sideload the Office add-in.
+You can test that the localhost REST API service is working correctly by entering a text value into a cell, and choosing the **Show Unicode** button in the Office add-in.
 It should call the REST API and display the unicode values for the text characters.

 ## Publish to an Azure App Service